autopulated/dynamodm/readme.md

  * `DynamoDM().Timestamp`: Converted to `Date` object on load, Saved as a DynamoDB `N` number type (the `.getTime()` value).
  * `DynamoDM().Binary`: Converted to a `Buffer` on load.
-Saved as DynamoDB `B` binary type. dynamoDB binary types are otherwise returned as `Uint8Array`s.
+Saved as DynamoDB `B` binary type.
+DynamoDB binary types are otherwise returned as `Uint8Array`s.

 ### Built-in schema fragments
 Special fields are defined by using fragments of schema by value.